rrey/ansible-module-grafana-annotations/README.md

 # Advices

 * Do not use the admin user to plublish your annotations.
-  Create a dedicated user for ansible.
+  Create a dedicated user for ansible or use API tokens.
-* Store the password in an ansible vault to avoid use of password in clear in the playbooks.
+* Store the password (or token) in an ansible vault to avoid use of password in clear in the playbooks.